influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withVersion(version)
 ```

-Version of Prometheus to be deployed.
+"Version of Prometheus to be deployed."

 ### fn spec.withVolumeMounts